-The final major feature is the international component of Ground Loop Design.
-Because the program is multi-language capable, users can easily communicate accurate results and design parameters across borders, even when the designers are not proficient in the technical language of their foreign counterparts.
+The final major feature of Ground Loop Design is the international component.
+Because the program is multi-language capable, users easily can communicate accurate results and design parameters across borders, even when the designers are not proficient in the technical language of their foreign counterparts.

-International versions are also available.
+Currently, English, Chinese, Korean and Japanese versions are available.
 Figure 1.1 is a screenshot from the Korean version (metric).